olivier3lanc/seemap/index.md

 permalink: index.html
 unlisted: true
 ---
-**Embed maps easily with a single HTML file**.
 A single HTML map file bundled with customizable popular Leaflet plugins, map providers and its own API. <abbr title="Standalone EmbEddable Map">SEEMAP</abbr> *for Standalone EmbEddable Map* is **a single HTML file** bundled of useful and popular Leaflet/OpenStreetMap resources in a easy way to embed.

 | Description |  |
 | :- | :- |